Go Back

 • 12 yellow corn tortillas

-• 1 chopped white onion optional topping
+• 1 chopped white onion optional, for topping

 Method